Oggou/btc_apis/README.md

 # btc_apis

 Repo for BTC data collection and chart generation APIs.
-(This updates the minimal README content you had: “repo for BTC data collection APIs”.)
+You will need a VPN to run this from the US.

 ## Quick Start